If you're travelling around Victoria during the summer months, there are a few things you need to do before you leave and while you are away.

 - Check if a Total Fire Ban has been declared for the area you are visiting.
 On a Total Fire Ban day, campfires are not allowed.
 Only gas and electric barbecues are allowed if you follow the regulations.
 For more information about Total Fire Bans, visit the CFA website.

-- On Severe or Extreme Fire Danger Rating days, it's safer to travel to cities and towns.
-Never travel into a high-risk bushfire area where a Code Red Fire Danger Rating has been forecast.
+- On Extreme Fire Danger Rating days, reconsider travel through bushfire risk areas.
+Never travel into a bushfire risk area where a Catastrophic Fire Danger Rating has been forecast.

 - Be aware of grassfires when you’re travelling.
 Grassfire can move at speeds of up to 25 km/hr and jump highways.